Seven Pitch Techniques to help you be more persuasive

 2 The One Word Pitch

 Yep, you read it right – one.
 For instance, Google = Search and Mastercard = Priceless.
-This idea comes form adland and Maurcie Saatchi who co-founded Saatchi and Saatchi with his brother Charles.
+This idea comes from adland and Maurice Saatchi who co-founded Saatchi and Saatchi with his brother Charles.
 A one-word pitch aims to be a single idea in the mind of your audience.
-Whilst you might think this is simplistic, being able to distill your idea in this way will take a lot of thinking, conversation and refinement.
+Whilst you might think this is simplistic, being able to distil your idea in this way will take a lot of thinking, conversation and refinement.

 3 The Question Pitch

 The problem with statements is that we respond passively to them.
 In contrast, how do we react when a question is posed?
 The answer… we are automatically engaged to answer it.
 And, by stimulating a response the person answering will feel more strongly about it and is, therefore, more likely to act upon it.
 For example, for Book Rapper we could ask: Are you reading all the business books that you would like to?

 4 The Rhyming Pitch

 In the OJ Simpson murder trial, his lawyer Johnnie L Cochran produced a match-winning move when in his summing up he said the following rhyming pitch: If it (the glove) doesn’t fit, then you must acquit.
 Linguists and cognitive scientists call this ‘processing fluency’.
 This means the simpler a message is portrayed the more likely we are to believe it to be true.
 And, it follows that rhymes are a special seasoning because they add to our reasoning.